Gbuomprisco/ngx-chips/README.md

 ## Quick start.
 Install the component from NPM by running:

     npm install ng2-tag-input --save

+Please notice that the latest version on NPM may not reflect the branch `master`.
+Send me an email or open an issue and tag me if you need it to be published.

 ## If you want to run the tests, run the command: